-

-taken and or BMARA money was used to help those injured
+collections were taken and or BMARA money was used to

-Champion, later adding additional trophies for the top
+adding additional trophies for the top five positions and

-five positions and beyond.
-(In previous years champions
+beyond.
+(In previous years champions were not awarded

-the nightly purse to pay all drivers instead of only the
+nightly purse to pay all drivers instead of only the top

 often.